turbot/steampipe-mod-oci-thrifty/README.md

-# Oracle Cloud Thrifty Mod for Steampipe
+# Oracle Cloud Thrifty Mod for Powerpipe

 > [!IMPORTANT]
 > [Powerpipe](https://powerpipe.io) is now the preferred way to run this mod!
 [Migrating from Steampipe →](https://powerpipe.io/blog/migrating-from-steampipe)